EOLab-HSRW/Data_Logger/Data_Logger/readme.md

 | **5** | Perform an OR operation with `val1` and `val3` from behind and set the first and third bytes |

 ---

-## **6. Future Enhancements**
-- **RTC Integration:** Implement timestamp retrieval for data logging.
-- **Dynamic Sensor Expansion:** Add support for multiple sensors with flexible data structures.
-- **Error Handling Improvements:** Implement retry mechanisms for failed sensor readings.

-This documentation provides an overview of the system’s architecture and functionalities.